It’s time to remove the mystery around A/B testing so you can get the most out of your email marketing.

 For example, if you are wondering if your opens would improve by either changing the subject or the preheader test, you would run two separate tests.
 One test would compare the original (control) email to a test email with a different subject line.
 The other test would compare the original to a test email with a changed preheader.

-Your control email tells you what normally happens.
+Your control email tells you what happens typically.
 When you change something in your test email, you can easily compare to the control to see if that independent variable is better or worse.

 If you are like most people, you want to test a few things to see what moves the needle.
 It is tempting to change two or three elements of your email to save time, but doing this will get you nowhere.

 How would you know which if the three variables made the impact?
 It is impossible to know.
-And what if only changing one variable made an even bigger impact?
+And what if only changing one variable made an even more significant impact?

 This is where people tend to overcomplicate A/B testing.
 Changing more than one variable will leave you with more questions than answers and you will not know what to do next.
 If you want to test multiple elements, conduct individual test versus the control group.

-And don’t forget, email variables are not just found in the newsletter.
+And don’t forget, you can test variables beyond the elements in your newsletter.
 Things outside the newsletter such as your audience and the time you send the campaign can have an impact.
 Make sure you send your A/B test to the same audience simultaneously to avoid introducing more variables such as time of day.

 An A/B test is designed to isolate a variable to see if it moves the needle.
 Keep it simple and test one thing at a time.

-While some variables might not be as recognizable like testing segments of your target audience or the best time to run a promotion, there are a set of standard email elements to look at before you dig deeper.
+While some variables might not be as recognizable, such as testing segments of your target audience or the best time to run a promotion, there are a set of standard email elements to test before you dig deeper.